Cricket Hill Garden

 Bloom time: These showy peonies bloom in our USDA zone 6a garden in the first to the second week of June.

 Zone hardiness: Proven in USDA zones 3-9.

-Plant sizes: 4-5 'eyes' or buds with proportional roots.
+Plant size: Field dug, bare root plants with 4-5 'eyes' or buds and proportional roots.
 This size plant will most likely flower in its second spring in the ground, though many do bloom the first spring.

 Notable characteristics: Very large double flowers of dark, rose-pink with lighter edges.
 A few inner petals are edged in red.
 Floriferous and vigorous.
 Dark green foliage.